Cricket betting tips and fantasy cricket match predictions: Big Bash League 2022-23 - ExBulletin

 Points table

+Melbourne Renegades are ranked 3rd in the 2022-23 Big Bash League points table with 6 wins and 6 losses from their 12 league games.
+The team has 12 points.

+Aaron Finch is the top scorer for Melbourne Renegades with 257 runs at a batting frequency of 112.
+He has hit 6 sixes and 23 fours.
+Sam Harper also made 230 runs with a strike rate of 157.

+Thomas Stewart Rogers has been the top bowler for Melbourne Renegades, picking up 19 wickets while bowling at an average of 18 and an economy rate of 8.59.

-Hobart Hurricanes are ranked 5th in the 2022-23 Big Bash League points table with 5 wins and 7 losses from their 12 league games.
+Adelaide Strikers are ranked 6th in the 2022-23 Big Bash League points table with 5 wins and 8 losses from their 13 league games.
 The team has 10 points.

-Tim David is the Hobart Hurricanes leading scorer with 262 runs at a batting frequency of 162.
-He has hit 15 sixes and 17 fours.
-Caleb Jewell also made 239 runs with a strike rate of 162.

-Paddy Dooley has been the top bowler for Hobart Hurricanes, picking up 15 wickets while bowling at an average of 12 and an economy rate of 6.21.

-Sydney Sixers are 2nd in the 2022-23 Big Bash League points table with 8 wins and 3 losses from their 12 league games.
-The team has 17 points.

-Jordan Silk is the top scorer for Sydney Sixers with 273 runs at a batting frequency of 124.
-He has hit 5 sixes and 27 fours.
-Josh Philippe also made 230 runs with a strike rate of 127.
+Matthew Short is the Adelaide Strikers top scorer with 418 runs at a strike rate of 146.
+He has hit 15 sixes and 39 fours.
+Chris Lynn also made 416 runs with a strike rate of 141.

-Sean Abbott has been the top bowler for Sydney Sixers, picking up 19 wickets while bowling at an average of 15 and an economy rate of 8.25.
+Henry Thornton has been the top bowler for Adelaide Strikers, picking up 16 wickets while bowling at an average of 14 and an economy rate of 8.48.

 teams